-If your publications, products, and services are related to art, art history, or visual studies, you will profit from the direct access CAA provides to the visual-arts community.
-CAA is a leader in the field, with more than 12,000 individual members—artists, art historians, students, curators, critics, educators, librarians, art dealers, and museum professionals—plus over 2,000 national and international institutional members, such as museums, universities, libraries, and foundations.
+If your publications, products, and services are related to art, art history, or visual studies, you will benefit from the direct access CAA provides to the visual-arts community.
+CAA is a leader in the field, with more than 10,000 individual members—artists, art historians, students, curators, critics, educators, librarians, art dealers, and museum professionals—plus over 4,000 members/subscribers, such as museums, universities, libraries, and foundations.

 The Art Bulletin

-An estimated 30,000 people read The Art Bulletin, published in March, June, September, December.
-The journal's audience—art historians (40 percent), artists (20 percent), institutions (20 percent), curators (10 percent), and administrators and conservators (10 percent)—are the ideal market for scholarly and university publishers, museums and galleries, providers of grants and fellowships, and more.
+An estimated 30,000 people read The Art Bulletin, published four times a year, in March, June, September, December.
+The journal's audience—art historians (40 percent), artists (20 percent), institutional readers (20 percent), curators (10 percent), and administrators and conservators (10 percent)—are the ideal market for scholarly and university publishers, museums and galleries, providers of grants and fellowships, and more.

 A peer-reviewed journal devoted to modern and contemporary art, Art Journal reaches an estimated 35,000 readers: art historians (30 percent), artists (35 percent), institutional readers (20 percent), and curators, conservators, and art administrators (15 percent).
-Art Journal is published quarterly, in the spring, summer, fall, and winter.
+Art Journal is published quarterly, in the spring, summer, fall, and winter of every year.

 Published online on a continual basis, caa.reviews is the only publication in the United States—in any format—devoted exclusively to reviews of books, exhibitions, and symposia of interest to artists, art historians, and their students.
 The website’s traffic averages 9,000 unique visitors and over 22,000 page views a month.

 A weekly newsletter, CAA News is automatically delivered every Wednesday to all individual and institutional members, and to nonmember subscribers, as an HTML-formatted email.
-Nearly 16,000 emails are sent each week.
+Approximately 22,000 emails are sent each week.

 Book and Trade Fair

-The Book and Trade Fair complements the Annual Conference program by allowing exhibitors to educate attendees about currently available products, publications, and services.
-Participants in the event include: publishers of books in art and art history; magazines, journals, and periodicals in the arts; manufacturers and distributors of materials and equipment for artists; digital-image resources and digital-media providers; residencies and fellowships, foreign-study programs, and higher-education service providers; and university art and art history departments and art schools.
+The Book and Trade Fair complements the Conference Program by allowing exhibitors to educate attendees about currently available products, publications, and services.
+Participants in the event include: publishers of books in art and art history; magazines, journals, and periodicals in the arts; manufacturers and distributors of materials and equipment for artists; digital-image resources and digital-media providers; residencies and fellowships, foreign-study programs, and higher-education service providers; and university art and art-history departments and art schools.

 Online Career Center